 Ricin is composed of two hemagglutinins and two toxins, in a structure resembling those of botulinum toxin, cholera toxin, diphtheria toxin, tetanus toxin, and insulin.
 The toxins are dimers comprising a 32-kd A chain and a 34-kd B chain, which are polypeptides joined by a disulfide bond.
 The B chain binds to cell surface glycoproteins and affects entry into the cell by an unknown mechanism.
 The A chain acts on the 60S ribosomal subunit and prevents the binding of elongation factor-2; this inhibits protein synthesis and leads to cell death.

 Castor beans are commonly encountered as ornamental items (eg, in prayer beads, bracelets, or necklaces) or in maracas.
 They are also used in the production of castor oil, a brake and hydraulic fluid constituent.
 The aqueous phase of the production process, termed the “waste mash,” contains 5-10% ricin.
 Extracting this 66-kd toxin is not difficult and is readily accomplished by means of chromatography, a common undergraduate chemistry skill.
 Castor beans are legal to possess and easily obtained through the Internet.
-Ricin toxin is a select agent requiring registration with the CDC or USDA for possession.
+Possesion of ricin toxin requires registration with the CDC or United States Department of Agriculture (USDA).

 United States statistics

 Castor bean ingestions are extremely uncommon.
-In 2013, the American Association of Poison Control Centers (AAPCC) recorded 293 cases of single exposures to toxalbumins (a class of toxic agents that includes both ricin and abrin, the toxin from jequirity beans).
-Of those patients, 124 were treated in a health care facility.
-Despite the fact that mastication of just one seed liberates enough ricin to kill a child, no deaths were reported, and only two cases were considered to have a major adverse outcome.
+In 2015, the American Association of Poison Control Centers (AAPCC) recorded 180 cases of single exposures to toxalbumins (a class of toxic agents that includes both ricin and abrin, the toxin from jequirity beans).
+Of those patients, 72 were treated in a health care facility.
+Despite the fact that mastication of just one seed liberates enough ricin to kill a child, no deaths were reported, and only one case was considered to have a major adverse outcome.
 Gastrointestinal absorption of the toxin is poor, which is probably the explanation for the favorable outcomes.

 Attempts to weaponize ricin have a long history.
 The United States tested ricin for military application during World War I. One 1918 report stated: "These experiments show...easily prepared preparations of ricin can be made to adhere to shrapnel bullets...there is no loss in toxicity of firing...every wound inflicted by a shrapnel bullet coated with ricin would produce a serious casualty..."